 - PhotoPass is available for single days for $19.99.
 You can purchase in the app.
 The app also shows the locations of PhotoPass photographers in the map.

-- While character dining is closed and traditional character meet-and-greets aren’t permitted, there are characters aplenty in the parks.
-Unfortunately, the locations aren’t marked in the app but they have been released, so check out the list here.
+- While traditional character meet-and-greets aren’t permitted, there are characters aplenty in the parks for distanced selfie and interactions.
+The locations are now marked in the app but not all the characters are listed, so you may find more detail on the list here.

 - If you’ve already been to Walt Disney World this past year, don’t expect Disneyland to work exactly the same way.
 Even the same attractions operate differently.